sambhavsaxena/sambhavsaxena/data/blog/mountain-man.md

 ---

-Finally, after posting all those photos of the time I had spent with people I didn't know much, here's a photo with [Parikshit](https://www.instagram.com/parikshitverma.eth/) from our last expedition to George Everest.
+Finally, after posting all those photos of the time I had spent with people I didn't know much, here's a photo with [Parikshit](https://www.instagram.com/parikshitverma.eth/) from one of our previous expedition to George Everest.

 <center>
     <img src="https://cdn.pixabay.com/photo/2023/05/09/07/16/boys-7980545_960_720.jpg" style={{width: "90%"}}></img>
 </center>

-After the previous '_once in a lifetime_' experience I had while sitting on the banks of Ganga river at Rishikesh, 6 months ago when I visited Uttarakhand, I had another one while sitting on the top of the mountain within the Himalayas, and I'm sure there are many more to come.
+After the '_once in a lifetime_' experience I had while sitting on the banks of Ganga river at Rishikesh, 6 months ago when I visited Uttarakhand, I had another one while sitting on the top of the Himalayan mountains, and I'm sure there are many more to come.

 <center>
     <img src="https://cdn.statically.io/gh/thatsameguyokay/images/main/lakshman.jpg" style={{width: "90%"}}></img>